rubymotion-community/sugarcube/README.md

     :show => Boolean - Whether to show the action sheet (default: true)
     :from => CGRect | UIBarButtonItem | UIToolbar | UITabBar | UIView (default: first window)
              Where to display the alert.
 Mostly relevant on iPad.
+    :view => UIView (default: first window)
+             The view to display the alert when used with :from => CGRect

 ```ruby
 # simple